 With its successful overseas foray to Singapore and now-proven replication of its award-winning taste out of Hong Kong, Tim Ho Wan expanded to more countries in partnership with Hersing.
-Its 24 hours dim sum in Singapore continues to earn the plaudits of food critics and the hearts of epicureans well beyond Hong Kong.
+Our dim sum in Singapore continues to earn the plaudits of food critics and the hearts of epicureans well beyond Hong Kong.

 Dim Sum at Tim Ho Wan